HanwenZhu/hanwenzhu.github.io/_posts/2019-11-25-what-are-rings.md

 ---
 layout: post
-title: What Are Rings?
+title: What are rings?
-description: A Generalization of What We Call Numbers
+description: A generalization of what we call numbers
 category: math
 excerpt_separator: "\0"
 ---